India News | BJP No Different from TMC, Both Suppress Democratic Protests | LatestLY

 Kolkata, Oct 8 (PTI) CPI(M) general secretary Surjyakanta Mishra on Thursday said the BJP government at the Centre was no different from the TMC dispensation in West Bengal, as both try and suppress democratic protests by opposition parties.

-Mishra also said that the TMC "does not have the ability" to fight the TMC, and it was only the Left parties that can take on the saffron camp.
+Mishra also said that the TMC "does not have the ability" to fight the BJP, and it was the Left parties that can take on the saffron camp.

 "The BJP is no less when it comes to suppressing protests.
 What they are protesting against in Bengal is what that they practise at the Centre," he told reporters at the CPI(M) state headquarters here.